cmusv-sc/Practicum2014-Ericsson-Authentication/README.md

 1. Open Android Studio
 2. Select Import Project, select [PROJECT_DIRECTORY]/AuthenticationClient as parent folder, and click OK.
 3. Go to [PROJECT_DIRECTORY]/AuthenticationClient/app/src/main/java/edu/cmu/ini/impli_auth/auth_client/util/GlobalVariable.java, and change value of Global variable SERVER_IP as AuthenticationServer IP.
+[If you are using your local machine as Authentication Server use IP of your machine]
+4. Connect your Android device (in developer mode) and Run the AuthenticationClient on the Phone.

 Context Collector
 -----------------